vitalyrepin/WallCalendar/README.md

 Contains resources which can be commonly used by different templates (e.g., flags and other graphical resources).

-### Folder "utils"

-Utility scripts.
-Currently only one script is there - get\_templ.pl

 ### Tools used

 - Primary tool is LaTeX (_pdflatex_).